ssnenov/ComboRox/README.md

 ## Some facts about the project
 - **StyleCop** installed in all projects - Ensures same coding style without matter who and how develops.
 - A lot of **Unit Tests**.
 Minimum code coverage of any module - **85%**
-- **Modularisation** - Every feature is developed as a separate module and integrated as a middleware in the pipeline.
+- **Modularization** - Every feature is developed as a separate module and integrated as a middleware in the pipeline.
 - **Pipeline** - Every module is integrated into a pipeline (similar as the IIS pipeline)
 - **Guard** - internal guard library which ensures all the parameters
 - **Speed** in mind designed from the very begining